 During its 11+ years of ownership and operation of the building, American Landmark Properties committed nearly $150 million to capital investments.

-In 2015, the Willis Tower sale to The Blackstone Group for $1.3 billion represented the highest price paid for a U.S. office tower outside of New York City.
+In 2015, the Willis Tower sale to The Blackstone Group, which represented the highest price paid for a U.S. office tower outside of New York City.